Flakster/Bubble_sort/README.md

 # Bubble Sort Algorithm
 First Ruby project.
-Implements Bubble sort algorithm on arrays.
-This is done in two ways, first with a method that sorts an array in ascending order, and secondly with a method that recieves the sorting indications from a block.
+Implements the Bubble sort algorithm on arrays.
+This is done in two ways, first with a method that sorts an array in ascending order, and secondly with a method that receives the sorting indications from a block.

 The original specifications for this project can be found at (The Odin Project)[https://www.theodinproject.com/courses/ruby-programming/lessons/advanced-building-blocks?ref=lnav]